Who to call

-If you think someone is being abused or neglected, but you’re not sure, call the abuse helpline to discuss your concerns.
+If you think you or someone you know is being abused or neglected, but you are not sure, call the abuse helpline to discuss your concerns.

 If you have reasonable and probable grounds to believe a child is being harmed or is in danger of being harmed, you have an obligation to report it.
 People can be fined for not reporting when a child is in need of intervention services under the Child, Youth and Family Enhancement Act.